 - a.
-Except as provided by 4(A), a Prepared Food Vendor, for on-premises dining, take-out and delivery orders, or when using a third party delivery or Online Food Ordering Platform, shall only provide Single-Use Foodware Accessories or Condiments to a customer that are specifically requested by the consumer.
+Except as provided by 4(A), a Prepared Food Vendor, for on-premises dining or when using an Online Food Ordering Platform, shall only provide Single-Use Foodware Accessories or Condiments to a customer that are specifically requested by the consumer.
 Customers must specify the specific Single-Use Foodware Accessories and / or Condiments they want included with their order. - b.
 Online Food Ordering Platforms must provide Prepared Food Vendors a method to list each Single-Use Foodware Accessory and Condiment that is offered by the Prepared Food Vendor such that customers can specifically request the Single-Use Delivery Accessories and Condiments that they included with their order. - c.
 Single-Use Foodware Accessories and Condiments packaged for single use provided by Prepared Food Vendors for use by consumers shall not be bundled or packaged in a manner that prohibits a consumer from taking only the type of Single-Use Foodware Accessory or Condiment desired without also having to take a different type of Single-Use Foodware Accessory or Condiment.